Generating spectral dental panoramic images from single energy computed tomography volumes: Methods

 After the forward model has been calibrated, a maximum likelihood estimation is carried out to find the basis materials thicknesses $A_i$, which maximize the likelihood given the spectral measurements.
 Assuming independent Poisson statistics for the spectral measurements, minimizing the corresponding negative log-likelihood is computationally more efficient:

-A dictionary learning-based denoising is also applied to the images, with details provided in \cite{mechlem2018spectral} \cite{somerkivi2023spectral}.
+A dictionary learning-based regularization is also applied to the decomposition to reduce noise, with details provided in \cite{mechlem2018spectral}.

 Panoramic imaging presents a new challenge to the decomposition process, as individual frames in panoramic imaging have a very low number of counts.
 Directly decomposing frames would induce severe statistical bias to the decomposition \cite{mechlem2017joint}.
 On the other hand, the count statistics in the final panoramic image are sufficient for typical line integrals in the jaw area \cite{somerkivi2023spectral}.
-To decompose the whole panoramic image instead of individual frames, an appropriate calibration needs to be carried out, however.
+However, to decompose the final panoramic image instead of individual frames, an appropriate calibration needs to be carried out.
 One such way is generating virtual panoramic images for calibration.
-This involves taking still calibration exposures, taking the mean of each measurement, and performing the panoramic reconstruction by using the mean frame as every frame.
-The next step is calibrating the panoramic image using these virtual panoramic images.
+This involves taking still calibration exposures, taking the mean of each measurement, and performing a panoramic reconstruction for each mean frame by using the mean frame as every frame in the reconstruction.
+The the final panoramic image can then be calibrated using these virtual panoramic images.
 Thus, the actual panoramic exposure will have the same flatfield values and pixel weights as the calibrated panoramic image.
 A change of basis from the calibration materials into soft tissue and dentin is carried out after the decomposition.
 A detailed explanation of the whole process can be found in \cite{somerkivi2023spectral}.

 An experimental spectral photon counting panoramic system was used to capture an image of the same phantom.
 The Planmeca Promax Mid (Planmeca Oy, Helsinki, Finland) system has a DC-Vela detector (Varex Imaging Corporation, Salt Lake City, USA).
 DC-Vela is a photon counting detector with two adjustable thresholds, a charge sharing correction, and a 0.75 mm cadmium telluride sensor layer.
 The acquisition parameters for the experimental panoramic system are shown in table \ref{tab2}.